How Do I Improve Wi-Fi Reception in My RV?

 How to Improve the WiFi Reception in your RV

 Important Update From RVing Al: Since I answered this question 2 new WiFi Boosters Have been released by Winegard the first one is called the WINEGARD ConnecT 4G1 WIFI Extender (Pictured at the Top of this page) has been released.
 This WiFi Extender has 5 exterior antennas that do an excellent job of improving WiFi reception in RV parks and resorts.
 This unit also allows you to purchase 4G LTE data so you can use it going down the road or use it at campgrounds that do not have WiFi.
 For more information on this new product, you can read my WINEGARD ConnecT 4G1 WIFI Extender Review.

-Because the Federal Communications Commissions (FCC) regulations require Wi-Fi signals be transmitted at low power, receiving WiFi signals can be a challenge.
-On average a Wi-Fi signal can travel 300 feet line of sight
+Because the Federal Communications Commissions (FCC) regulations require Wi-Fi signals to be transmitted at low power, receiving WiFi signals can be a challenge.
+On average a Wi-Fi signal can travel 300 feet line of

 Believe it or not there is a relatively simple and cost effective way to greatly improve the Wi-Fi reception in your RV by using a Wi-Fi Reception Booster